About the Portal

 If a health department has an assessment of Slightly Demonstrated, does that mean they don’t have a plan, procedure, or protocol in place?

 Not necessarily.
-Please keep in mind that health departments are assessed against the specific requirements of the Standards & Measures.
+Please keep in mind that health departments are assessed against the specific requirements of the PHAB Standards & Measures.
 For example, a health department that is assessed as Slightly or Not Demonstrated on Measure 1.1.2 might have a community health assessment, but it might be missing some of the specific components required by PHAB.

-How are the 4 assessment categories defined?
+How are the four assessment categories defined?

 How do accreditation reviewers determine the measure assessment?

 What population health outcomes information does PHAB collect through the accreditation process?
-How can I learn more?

 To learn more:

-- Report released by PHAB in June 2020 with an analysis of reported data
+- Report released by PHAB in June 2021 with an analysis of reported data

 How can I receive news and updates about PHAB Accreditation?